Dhineshkumar-17071999/EDA_Techniques/EDA_Steps.md

         - Box Plot: Shows how numerical values differ across categories.
         - Violin Plot: Combines box plot with a density plot.
         - ANOVA (Analysis of Variance): Tests if the means of different groups are significantly different.

-9. Feature Engineering
-    Feature engineering is the process of creating new features or transforming existing features to better represent the underlying structure of the data.
-    - 9.1.
-Creating Interaction Terms
-        - Polynomial Features: Interaction terms can capture non-linear relationships between variables.
-These are often useful in linear models.
-            - Python: PolynomialFeatures() in sklearn

-    - 9.2.
-Date-Time Features
-        - Extracting Components: From a date-time column, you can extract useful features such as:
-            - Year, Month, Day, Hour, Day of Week, etc.
-        - Time Series Decomposition: Breaking down time series data into trend, seasonality, and noise.

-    - Handling categorical variables using encoding techniques (One-Hot Encoding, Label Encoding).

 10. Dimensionality Reduction
     When you have a large number of features, dimensionality reduction techniques help reduce the dataset’s complexity while retaining its essential structure.